thousandbrainsproject/tbp.monty/docs/future-work/oss-communication-improvements/better-documentation-platform.md

 - Preview versions that are hidden from the main documentation navigation.
 - Permanent links to specific documents / versioned documents.
 - Source documents in markdown.
+- If its not homegrown, it should have API access to sync the content from a GitHub action.
+- Local development support.

 ## Content and Presentation
 - Code blocks.